Venafi/cert-manager-venafi-demo/README.md

 ## Advanced Usage: Creating a simple webservice using HTTPS (no ingress controller)

-While in practice pods are deployed behind ingress controllers that will terminate HTTPS, for end to end encryption of web traffic to pods it may be useful to deploy a certificate to the containers directly.
+While in practice pods are deployed behind ingress controllers that will terminate HTTPS, for end-to-end encryption of web traffic to pods it may be useful to deploy a certificate to the containers directly.

 This example uses nodejs 6.9.2 as an example webserver (adapted from walkthrough here: https://kubernetes.io/docs/tutorials/hello-minikube/)